 - List of any challenges faced during any earlier efforts of automation

-Test Automation Strategies & Methodologies – the automation team must identify how the tests will be prepared, what test language to use, the test interface and the test data (inputs/outputs) to ensure a maintainable and portable automation solution.
+Test Automation Strategy Methodologies: Require your automation team to identify how the tests should be prepared, what test language to use, the test interface and the test data (inputs/outputs).
+Should your test automation strategy include record and replay, functional test automation, data-driven test automation, keyword-driven test automation or hybrid test automation?
+Defining this ensures a maintainable and portable automation solution.

-Automation Tool Evaluation – the automation team examine both paid and open-source automation tools to see which will best suit the application.
-For more information about automation tools, you can download our Guide to Selecting the Best Automation Tool.
+Test Automation Tool Evaluation Checklist: Examine both paid and open-source automation tools to verify which testing tools best suit your application and your QA team.
+Not sure where to start?
+For step-by-step guidance on choosing automation tools, you can download our Guide to selecting the best automation tool.

-Test Script Creation – the automation team automates the use cases according to the previously established goals, carefully identifying the elements, creating the data, documenting the scripts and verifying.
+Test Script Creation: Automate the use cases according to the previously established goals, carefully identifying the elements, creating the data, documenting the scripts and verifying.

-Batch Execution & Analysis – in conjunction with test script creation, the automation team executes the scripts in batch to verify accurate interaction with the application and ensure no unexpected test script failures are related to synchronization issues.
+Batch Execution & Analysis: In conjunction with test script creation, execute the scripts in batch so that the automation team can verify accurate interaction with the application and ensure no unexpected test script failures are related to synchronization issues.

-Demo & Reporting – once the suite is completed, the automation team presents the final framework, automated tests and reports.
-This step may include training other stakeholders to ensure future set-up and executions will be completed successfully.
+Demo & Reporting: Once the suite is completed, present the final framework, automated tests and reports.
+This step may include the automation team training outside stakeholders to ensure future set-up and executions will be completed successfully.

 During the test automation process, the team leads are updated with daily and weekly status reports.
 We also hold weekly conference call meetings which are used to discuss the team’s progress and any issues/challenges that need to be addressed before moving on.
 Consistent communication and structure creates an environment where maintainable, portable and extensible automation suites are built.
 Say goodbye to endless updates and maintenance.
 Plan ahead and build a test automation solution that works for the duration of your product development life cycle.